Arena-Rosnav/.github/docs/user_guides/installation.md

 ## Requirements

 - ROS: Arena-Rosnav is developed for Ubuntu 20.04.
 That means, for running Arena Benchmark you need to have [ROS Noetic](http://wiki.ros.org/noetic/Installation) installed.
 - [Poetry](https://python-poetry.org/) and [PyEnv](https://github.com/pyenv/pyenv): we recommend you to use a dependency manager for Python.
 We use Poetry because its easy to set up and easy to use, but you are open to use any other manager or virtual environment provider.

+We provide a general [guide](docs/user_guides/requirements.md), where you can follow instructions to get these requirements fullfilled on your system.
+Afterwards, you can proceed with the steps below.
 ## Clone the repository

 Clone the Arena Benchmark repository in any existing **catkin workspace** or [create a new workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).